nii236/nii-finance/README.md

 }
 ```

-## TickSubscriber
+## TickSubscriber (Client)
-`TickSubscriber` subscribes to a broker's API, and on each tick will send the data to the database for recording.
+`TickSubscriber` subscribes to a broker's API, and on each tick will send the data to another service for recording.
 This service does not serve any clients.
 It is an automatic process which will publish each tick onto the message queue for a database to pick up.

 There will need to be many different types of `TickSubscriber`, one for each type of forex broker.